-In this work, we address this question by showing that any CV quantum computation constructed from a set of a polynomial number of elementary CV gates can be efficiently approximated by means of a discrete-variable-based quantum computer, to a level of precision that depends on the energy scale of the CV system.
-The set of operations we consider is constructed from a polynomial number of gates selected from the set of Gaussian gates and cubic phase gates.
+The set of operations we consider, constructed from a polynomial number of Gaussian and cubic phase gates, is given by the general class of circuits shown in Fig.~\ref{fig:Universal_circuit_a} together with Fig.~\ref{fig:Universal_circuit_b}.
 This set was presented as ``universal'' in Ref.~\cite{lloyd1999}, in the sense that it could be used to generate all polynomial Hamiltonians.
-However, a formal proof is not given \cite{arzani2025,chabaudprivate}, and a formal analysis of the error bounds in infinite dimensions remains an open problem.
-Despite this, we use this well-established and experimentally relevant class of circuits to define the model that is the central focus of this work, which we define as \textit{gate-based} CVQC~\footnote{Although Ref.~\cite{lloyd1996} focuses on the set constructed from Gaussian operations in combination with access to the Kerr gate, the respective set with access to the cubic phase gate is also introduced in their work.}.
+Although a rigorous proof of this claim and a formal analysis of the error bounds in infinite dimensions remains an open problem \cite{arzani2025,chabaudprivate}, we nonetheless use this well-established and experimentally relevant class of circuits to define the model that is the central focus of this work.
+We refer to this model as \textit{gate-based} CVQC~\footnote{Although Ref.~\cite{lloyd1999} focuses on the set constructed from Gaussian operations in combination with access to the Kerr gate, the respective set with access to the cubic phase gate is also introduced in their work.}.